 In a December 1997 interview with Impact International, Clark claimed that when the Cold War against the Communists had ended, America decided that “Islam would be the new enemy” and thus launched a “war against Islam.”
 On another occasion, Clark said that Islam “is probably the most compelling spiritual and moral force on earth today.”

 In late 1998 Clark was the keynote speaker at a human-rights conference organized by Iraqi president Saddam Hussein.
 There, Clark identified the U.S. as the world’s worst human-rights abuser and emphasized that America’s transgressions in this regard were nothing new.
 “The governments of the rich nations, primarily the United States, England and France,” said Clark, were mostly responsible for the wording of the Universal Declaration of Human Rights, which showed “little concern for economic, social and cultural rights.”

 In April 1999 Clark addressed a letter to Bill Richardson, who he thought was America’s ambassador to the United Nations.
 In the letter, Clark complained that “the U.S. assaults both Slavs and Muslims to stimulate them to attack each other and to control both.”
 But Richardson was no longer an ambassador at that time; he already had been U.S. Energy Secretary for more than a year.

-In 2001 Clark said that the U.S. was “not a democracy,” and deemed it “a terrible misunderstanding and a slander to the idea of democracy to call us that.”
-Rather, he explained, America was “a plutocracy,” “a government by the wealthy,” and a place where “the concentration of wealth and the division between rich and poor” are more extreme than anywhere else on Earth.
+In 2001 Clark said that the U.S. was “not a democracy,” and he deemed it “a terrible misunderstanding and a slander to the idea of democracy to call us that.”
+Rather, Clark explained, America was “a plutocracy,” “a government by the wealthy,” and a place where “the concentration of wealth and the division between rich and poor” are more extreme than anywhere else on Earth.

 That same year, Clark denounced America’s foreign policy for its long history of seeking “to deprive governments and peoples of the independence that comes from self-sufficiency in the production of food,” and for turning countries all over the world into “our surrogate[s].”
 “U.S. foreign policy,” he said, was “completely materialistic and enforced by violence, or the threat of violence, and economic coercion.”